-In order to verify the operation of the proposed converter and the optimization methods analyzed theoretically above, a laboratory prototype has been assembled and tested.
+In order to verify the operation of the proposed converter and the optimization methods analyzed theoretically above, a laboratory prototype was assembled and tested.
 The specifications and parameters of the converter are shown in Table 8.
-The converter was supplied by a voltage (35-48) V and operated at a switching frequency 46 kHz, in a power range (950-2900) W, with a duty cycle D = (0.52-0.78) and an output voltage (315-530) V.
+The converter was supplied by a voltage of 35 V to 48 V and operated at a switching frequency of 46 kHz, in a power range of 950 W to 2900 W, with a duty cycle D = (0.52-0.78) and an output voltage of 315 V to 530 V.